\\\ New Puppy

 Making Room In The Home

-Now it’s time to consider where your puppy will sleep, a warm and coSy environment, and a room that a dog bed will require.
-Read our Feature about buying the right dog bed for your pet.
+Now it’s time to consider where your puppy will sleep, a warm and cosy environment, and a room that a dog bed will require.
+Read our Feature page about buying the right dog bed for your pet.

 Caring breeders will possibly ask you to provide a toy so that the puppy can play with it whilst still with its mother, brothers, and sisters and this will carry their scent when your puppy is removed and accompanies you home, providing them with some re-assuring comfort when settling in.

 Local vets are very important in a puppy and a dog’s life.
 Research before getting your puppy for the right veterinarian practice that will suit your breed and you.

 Dog-owning friends are sometimes a helpful guide as are customer satisfaction ratings left about local vet services.